Unity-Technologies/ml-agents/docs/Training-Generalized-Reinforcement-Learning-Agents.md

         return np.random.choice(self.possible_vals)
 ```

-Now we need to specify this sampler in the sampler file.
-Lets say we wish to use this sampler for the `Reset Parameter` *mass*; the sampler file would specify the same for mass as the following (any order of the subarguments is valid).
+Now we need to specify the new sampler type in the sampler YAML file.
+For example, we use this new
+sampler type for the `Reset Parameter` *mass*.

 ```yaml
 mass: